Vietnam is a fantastic place for a holiday. With chaotic cities, peaceful countrysides and picture perfect beaches – there is something for everyone.

 Stay central at the Jade Hotel ($20p/n for a private room), eat the best Vietnamese fusion in town at Serene Cuisine and drink syrupy iced Vietnamese coffee at Nina’s café.

-We only allocated 2 days here, however, we would recommend at least double that to have time for some of the amazing Da Nang attractions, like the Marble Mountains.
+We only allocated 2 days here, however, we would recommend at least double that to have time for some of the amazing attractions, like the Marble Mountains.
 Our plan, like most visitors, was to fly in and use it as a base for making the 30-kilometer visit to Hoi An.

-There are plenty of things to do in Da Nang but the highlight of our visit was the Lady Buddha Statue which was a short drive from our hotel.
+The highlight of our visit was the Lady Buddha Statue which was a short drive from our hotel.
 Located on the hill overlooking the city and the sea, this spot offers phenomenal views!

 Eating at one of the many seafood restaurants near the beach is also a must.
-You have your choice of fresh fish and crab that are in buckets of water in front of the restaurant, waiting for you to order.
+You have your choice of fresh fish and crab that are in buckets of water in front of the restaurant, waiting for your to order.

 I spent a month exploring all the best Vietnam destinations but I fell in love with Hoi An.
 There are tons of things to do in Hoi An but my favourite is eating!
 The best food in Vietnam is in Hoi An, no joke for less than $5 a day you can eat like a king and drink a ton of ten cent beers.

-Where to stay: Click here for a full list of places to stay in Hoi An
+Where to stay: Hotels in Hoi An

-For a slightly different version of Vietnam, head up into the cool mountains to the town village of Dalat.
+For a slightly different version of Vietnam head up into the cool mountains to the town village of Dalat.
 Getting there is an easy bus ride from either Ho Chi Minh or Da Nang.
 Pick a central hotel that is close to the centre of town and that offers the use of bicycles – the town isn’t big, so a great way to get around is by bike.
 The streets are lined with beautiful French colony style buildings that were barely touched during the various conflicts over the last 100 years – it was an escape from the humidity for the French.

-Dalat’s flower park is home to Vietnam’s biggest flower show (usually in December) and has an amazing collection or orchids – even if flowers aren’t your thing, it is well worth checking out.
+Dalat’s flower park is home to Vietnam’s biggest flower show (usually in December) and has an amazing collection or orchids – even if flowers aren’t your thing it is well worth checking out.
 This area’s wealth comes from exporting strawberries and flowers to the rest of the country… no rice paddies around here.

 A few days here and you will have seen it all, but you will also be relaxed and a lot cooler than you were when you left the coast.